tethysplatform/tethys/docs/installation/linux.rst

 Initialize the Docker Containers
 ================================

 Tethys provides set of commandline tools to help you manage the Docker containers.
 You must activate your Python environment to use the commandline tools.
-Execute the following Tethys commands in a terminal to initialize the Docker containers:
+Execute the following Tethys commands using the :command:`tethys` :doc:`../tethys_sdk/tethys_cli` to initialize the Docker containers:

 ::

-  $ . /usr/lib/tethys/bin/activate
   $ tethys docker init

 The first time you initialize the Docker containers, the images for each container will be downloaded.
-These images are large and it will take some time to download them.
+These images are large and it may take a long time for them to download.

 After the images have been downloaded, the containers will automatically be installed.
 During installation, you will be prompted to enter various parameters needed to customize your instance of the software.
 Some of the parameters are usernames and passwords. **Take note of the usernames and passwords that you specify**.
 The important ones to remember are listed here: